Mastiff

 Common Health Issues

-Mastiffs are vulnerable to several eye issues.
-One of them is called progressive retinal atrophy.
-This condition occurs when the photoreceptor cells in the dog’s eyes start to deteriorate.
-It can lead to partial or full vision loss.
+Additionally, Mastiffs are vulnerable to eye issues that could lead to partial or full vision loss, particularly in the case of progressive retinal atrophy, a condition that occurs when the photoreceptor cells in a dog’s eyes start to deteriorate.

 Temperament and Behavior

 One of the most notable traits of this breed is its sensitive nature.
 They have a talent for reading the facial expressions of their owners.
-They are people pleasers!
-This makes obedience training a relatively easy process.
-But, keep in mind, when an owner speaks with a harsh tone, this dog’s feelings will be hurt.
-It’s best for an owner to use treats and words of praise with a mastiff during obedience training.
+They are people pleasers.
+This makes obedience training a relatively easy process, but it should be noted that an owner who uses a harsh tone is not likely to have success.
+Words of praise and treats go a long way toward effectively training a Mastiff.

 The Best Dog Food for Mastiffs